Rdatatable/data.table/.github/CONTRIBUTING.md

 1. You do not need to separate formatting-only changes.
 Just make the format changes in your PR.
 When the PR is passing tests and we look at the PR's unified diff, we will subtract the formatting-only changes and make those to master directly for you.
 That will reduce your PR to logic changes only so that it can be more easily reviewed now and easier to look back on in future.

-1. GitHub enables us to squash commits together when merging, so you don't have to squash yourself.
+1. GitHub enables us to squash commits together in one click when merging, so you don't have to squash yourself.

 1. Your pull request's description is the place to put any benchmark results and be a bit more verbose than the entry in the NEWS file, if you think that's appropriate.
 Include text "Closes #ISSUE_NUM" (case insensitive but the space must be present) for GitHub to link and close the corresponding issue when the PR is merged.
-If multiple issues are being closed, add that many "Closes #ISSUE" lines.
+If multiple issues are being closed, add that many "Closes #ISSUE" lines -- "Closes #ISSUE1, #ISSUE2" **does not work**.

 1. Ensure that all tests pass by typing `test.data.table()` after installing your branch.
 It's also better to `R CMD check --as-cran` against your branch source package archive `.tar.gz` file.
-You may want to add `--no-manual`, `--no-build-vignettes` or `--ignore-vignettes` (R 3.3.0+) options to reduce dependencies required to perform check.
+You may want to add `--no-manual`, `--no-build-vignettes` or `--ignore-vignettes` options to reduce dependencies required to perform check.
 PRs with failed tests can't be merged and it is hard to debug every PR and explain why it fails and how to fix it.
 The lesser the feedback required, the faster it is likely to be merged.
-Matt Dowle added his dev cycle script [here](https://github.com/Rdatatable/data.table/blob/master/.dev/cc.R) and Pasha Stetshenko added a Makefile [here](https://github.com/Rdatatable/data.table/blob/master/Makefile).
+So that your dev setup can most closely match that of data.table developers, Matt Dowle added his dev cycle script [here](https://github.com/Rdatatable/data.table/blob/master/.dev/cc.R) and Pasha Stetshenko added a Makefile [here](https://github.com/Rdatatable/data.table/blob/master/Makefile).
 The `.Rprofile` setup for how to use Matt's dev cycle script can be found [here](https://github.com/Rdatatable/data.table/issues/5131).

 Example of a good pull request: [PR#2332](https://github.com/Rdatatable/data.table/pull/2332).
 It has a NEWS entry.
 It passed existing tests and added a new one.
 One test was removed but the PR description clearly explained why upfront (without us having to ask).
 Benchmark results were included, which made the need for the change compelling.
 We didn't need to run anything ourselves.
 Everything was including in one PR in one place.
 In short, it was a pleasure to review and merge.